joshcrain/joshcrain.io/about/site/colophon.md

 ---
-pageTitle: Colophon
+title: Colophon
 tags: about
-metaDescription: Notes about the tools, languages, publishing methods, and assets used in the production of this website.
+description: Notes about the tools, languages, publishing methods, and assets used in the production of this website.

 ---
  <span class="dropcap">T</span>his website was created with Visual Studio Code on a Mac.
 It is written in HTML, Markdown, Liquid, Nunjucks, CSS, and Javascript.
 The mark-up is written to be compliant with web standards.
 The layout uses CSS Grid for a custom layout.